tbicr/sites-availability-checker/README.md

     scheduler worker -> redis queue -> availability check worker -> kafka -> transfer worker -> postgres

-Sites for check stored in postgres db.
+- Sites for check stored in postgres db.
-Checker super simple and provide only regexp pattern setting.
+- Checker super simple and provide only regexp pattern setting.
-All code runs as jobs or cron jobs with [arq](https://arq-docs.helpmanual.io/).
+- All code runs as jobs or cron jobs with [arq](https://arq-docs.helpmanual.io/).
+- Major logic use IO so there are used asyncio libraries.
+- Data transfer use mostly batch processing.

 ## Start Service Locally